0xor0ne/awesome-list/README.md

 - ["Hack The Emulated Planet: Vulnerability Hunting on Planet WGS-804HPT Industrial Switches"][1031]
 - ["How I ruined my vacation by reverse engineering WSC"][1077]
 - ["How I used o3 to find CVE-2025-37899, a remote zeroday vulnerability in the Linux kernel’s SMB implementation"][1090]
+- ["Hydroph0bia (CVE-2025-4275) - a fixed SecureBoot bypass for UEFI-compatible firmware based on Insyde H2O"][1108]
 - ["Hypervisors for Memory Introspection and Reverse Engineering"][1099]
 - ["Kernel Exploitation Techniques: Turning The (Page) Tables"][1100]
 - ["Inside Riot Vanguard's Dispatch Table Hooks"][1073]